St. Patrick's Day Party Ideas and What to Wear

 What is St. Patrick's Day?

 Originally a religious and cultural celebration of the Irish, this day is celebrated on the death anniversary (March 17) of Saint Patrick, one of Ireland’s patron saints.
-According to history, he was instrumental in getting rid of paganism and converting such worshippers to Christianity and is believed to have driven away snakes (which symbolized evil) from the country.
+According to history, he was instrumental in getting rid of paganism by converting worshippers to Christianity.
+He is believed to have driven away snakes (which symbolized evil) from the country.

 St. Patrick's Day Celebrations and Party Ideas